ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 = \langle \psi \vert
 $$

-So don't be scared about the notation, this is just a different way to represent vectors.
-This notation make it easy to represent matrices as sums of basis vectors!
+Okay, first, don't be scared about the notation; this is just a different way of representing vectors.
+Second, as you will see in a bit, this notation makes it easy to represent states and gates as the sum of basis vectors.

 ## The Bloch sphere